AryaAtharva/php-blob/README.md

 # php-blob
-This repository shows how you can add images directly into the database by making use of the blob format in mysql.
+This repository shows how you can add images directly into the database by using of the blob format in mysql.